timoxley/functional-javascript-workshop/problems/higher_order_functions/problem.md

 Implement a function that takes a function as its first argument, a number `num` as its second argument, then executes the passed in function `num` times.

+Use the boilerplate code given to you below to get started.
+Most/all future exercises will provide boilerplate.

 ## Arguments

 * operation: A Function, takes no arguments, returns no useful value.